Wednesday, January 30, 2019

 Hondo: "Mr. Slade, there's no need for 'em right now."

 Succinctly, Germano also makes pertinent points about the Apache "getting the dirty end of the stick" in both food and shelter.
-Taeger's blunt Hondo is the perfect vehicle to deliver them non-intrusively, and the actor's expressions say it all even before his sparse responses to the justifications he hears from Crook and Slade.
+Taeger's blunt Hondo is the perfect vehicle to deliver them non-intrusively, and the actor's expressions say it all before his sparse responses to the justifications he hears from Crook and Slade.

 Practically every HONDO offers a top notch guest cast, and Hondo and the Death Drive offers another plethora for cultists.
 In his first post-Skipper dramatic role, Alan Hale, Jr. really digs into Ben Cobb's avarice and lack of conscience yet remains charismatic enough to believably draw in cattlemen and Native Americans alike in his glad-handing.
-Keeping Cobb treacherous with nary a lapse into caricature, Hale's a fine choice to bring him to life.
+Keeping Cobb treacherous without a lapse into caricature, Hale's a fine choice to bring him to life.

 After guest starring in THE REBEL and BRANDED, the ubiquitous L. Q. Jones completes his Fenady trifecta as Allie, the accomplice who almost learns too late that Cobb doesn't intend to leave loose ends.
 The part is somewhat thankless (he takes punches from both principals), but Jones portrays Allie's initial leeriness (greed eventually reassures him) and post-attack P.T.S.D. effectively.